edittxt

 Make AI-assisted writing read like you wrote it

 Using ChatGPT or Claude to draft is normal now.
-Publishing the draft untouched is the problem: readers increasingly recognize the pattern — the em dashes, the “it's not just X, it's Y” constructions, the words delve, tapestry, and testament doing heavy lifting.
+Publishing the draft untouched is the problem: readers increasingly recognize patterns like the em dashes, the “it's not just X, it's Y” constructions, the words delve, tapestry, and testament doing heavy lifting.

-Paste your draft and the cleaner highlights every tell it finds, sorted into three kinds: stock phrases you should rewrite yourself, punctuation habits it can fix mechanically, and hidden characters it removes automatically.
-The score is a density measure — tells per hundred words — not a verdict.
+Paste your draft and the cleaner highlights every tell it finds, sorted into three kinds: stock phrases you should rewrite yourself, punctuation habits it can fix mechanically, and safe formatting artifacts it normalizes automatically.
+Review priority is low, moderate, or high, not a probability or an authorship verdict.

 What gets fixed automatically vs. flagged

-Fixed in one click: em dashes (choose comma, period, hyphen, or removal), curly quotes straightened, and every invisible Unicode character stripped.
+Fixed in one click: em dashes (choose comma, period, hyphen, or removal), curly quotes straightened, and low-risk pasted spacing normalized.
+Em dashes are kept unless you choose a replacement.

-Flagged for you:stock AI vocabulary and decorated bullet-point structures.
-These need a human rewrite — that's the part that makes the text sound like a person, and no find-and-replace can do it.
+Flagged for you: confidence-weighted phrase families, repeated transition openers, not-just contrasts, decorated bullet-point structures, and unusually dense em dashes.
+These need a human rewrite.
+That's the part that makes the text sound like a person.

 Frequently asked questions